ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 ```

 The hash is generated based on your OAuth client configuration (client ID, auth URLs, etc.), and the client name is sanitized to be filesystem-safe and can be customized.
-The `.rds` file contains the complete token object, and is already encrypted by httr2.
+The `.rds.enc` file contains the complete token object, and is already encrypted by httr2.

+Once we base64encode the token file, we can store it as a CI secret and restore it in the CI environment.
+It will look like a long string of random characters, but it's just the exact bytes of the cached token file encoded for safe transport.

 ### Step 1: Export the Token